kiddsoftware/simple-docker-host/README.md

 * Allows arbitrary docker services to be deployed using `git push`, including web apps, mail servers, or anything else which can be containerized.
+* Provides a forwarding proxy server which can route requests to the correct web app.
 * Can be deployed in minutes to almost any hosted Ubuntu 12.04 LTS server running Linux 3.8 or later.
 * Can be run locally with Vagrant for development and testing.
-* Is small and unobtrusive enough to be thrown away when one of the above projects matures.
+* Is small and unobtrusive enough to be thrown away once one of the above projects matures.

 The solution: a low-rent CoreOS knockoff using `git push` to create and